EddyBorja/MLPSpotlight/README.md

 Usage
 ---------

+First, add the _MLPSpotlight_ header and implementation file to your project. (.h & .m)

 The easiest way to add a spotlight to a view is with the class method:

 `+ (id)addSpotlightInView:(UIView *)view atPoint:(CGPoint)centerPoint;`